NA-7 Lower Dir-II

-NA-7 Lower Dir-IIis a constituency for the National Assembly of Pakistan.
-It was created in 2018 by splitting NA-34 (Lower Dir) which contained most of Lower Dir District from 1977 to 2018.
-It contains Lal Qila Tehsil, Samarbagh Tehsil, Munda Tehsil, and Balambut Tehsil (excluding Balambut and Rabat union councils) of the Lower Dir District while the remaining portion of NA-34 (Lower Dir) was made part of NA-6 (Lower Dir-I).
+NA-7 Lower Dir-II is a constituency of the National Assembly of Pakistan, located in Lower Dir District, Khyber Pakhtunkhwa.
+Created in 2018 through the delimitation of NA-34 (Lower Dir), which had covered most of Lower Dir District from 1977 to 2018, it comprises Lal Qila Tehsil, Samarbagh Tehsil, Munda Tehsil, and Balambat Tehsil excluding the Balambat and Rabat union councils.
+The remaining portion of the former NA-34 was reconstituted as NA-6 Lower Dir-I. At the 2024 general election the registered electorate stood at 413,777.